nekStab/LightKrylov/paper/paper.md

 - **SVD -** Golub-Kahan bidiagonalization.

 Libraries exposing more methods exist in other languages, e.g., `Krylov.jl` [@montoison-2023] or `PETSc` [@petsc-web-page].
-Integrating these into existing Fortran codes can however present challenges (e.g. dependency management or potential performance overhead for instance).
+Integrating these into existing Fortran codes can however present challenges (e.g. dependency management).
-In contrast, `LightKrylov` provides a pure Fortran alternative, compliant with the Fortran 2018 standard, and requiring only the Fortran standard library `stdlib` as an external dependency.
+In contrast, `LightKrylov` is a pure Fortran alternative, compliant with the 2018 standard, and requiring only the Fortran standard library `stdlib` as an dependency.
-Finally, its build process relies on the Fortran package manager `fpm`, facilitating its installation and integration with the modern Fortran ecosystem.
+Finally, its build process relies on the Fortran package manager `fpm`, facilitating its integration with the modern Fortran ecosystem.

 ## A focus on abstract linear operators and abstract vectors